sanderveldhuis/glidelite/doc/ipc.md

 # Inter-Process communication

 Inter-process communication (IPC) is a mechanism to allow separate modules or processes, such as workers and APIs, to communicate with each other.
-In GlideLite the maximum payload size of an IPC message is 1MB, if a message exeeds this threshold it will automatically being dropped without error or warning.
+In GlideLite the maximum payload size of an IPC message is 1MB.
+If a message exceeds this threshold it will automatically be dropped without error or warning.

 ## Start and stop IPC

-IPC in GlideLite is based on endpoint names, where each module represents its own endpoint for which you can define a name yourself.
+IPC in GlideLite is based on endpoint names: each module represents an endpoint, and you provide a name for each endpoint you start.

 ```typescript
 import { ipc } from 'glidelite';